tarwn/lessthandot-hugo/blogs/content/posts/2011-09-20-using-code-katas-to-improve.md

   * [TopCoder][8] &#8211; Though it exists as a programming competition, the sample and practice problems at TopCoder make good katas (if you can get the crash-friendly interface to work and find them, that is)
   * Blogging &#8211; Writing about a topic forces us to explore and better define or communicate it

 The best way to start is to pick something you feel like you can finish in 15-30 minutes and try to do a variant of it every day or two.
-If you feel like you&#8217;re not getting any value out of it after a week or two, you can stop; your time investment has been low.
+If you feel like you're not getting any value out of it after a week or two, you can stop; your time investment has been low.
 If you do start seeing some value in it, though, you have another tool for keeping your skills relevant and sharp.

  [1]: http://www.amazon.com/gp/product/0137081073 "The Clean Coder at Amazon"
  [2]: http://bitbucket.org/tarwn "Go to my BitBucket account"